Application Timeline for the 2017-2018 Fellowship Cycle

-November 16: Deadline for submission of application materials.
-You must submit your application BOTH via the online form AS WELL AS the hard copy downloadable here.
-A printed version of the online form may NOT be substituted for the hard-copy application.
-The online application must be submitted by 5pm EST on Nov.
-16; hard-copy materials must be postmarked by Nov.
-16 and mailed to the PiA office (194 Nassau St., Suite 212, Princeton, NJ 08542).
-Those on Princeton’s campus may drop off hard-copy application materials to the PiA office in lieu of mailing (by 5pm on Nov.
-16).
-If possible, please plan ahead and include all hard-copy materials together in a single submission.
+November 14: Deadline for submission of application materials.
+The online application (including online form, essays and video submission) must be submitted by 5pm EST on Nov.
+14; hard copy materials must be postmarked by Nov.
+14 and mailed to the PiA office (194 Nassau St., Suite 212, Princeton, NJ 08542).
+Those living in the Princeton area may drop off hard copy application materials to the PiA office in lieu of mailing (by 5pm on Nov.
+14).
+Please plan ahead and include all hard copy materials together in a single large envelope with your full name clearly marked on each item.
 Materials sent by email will not be accepted.

-December 26: Selected applicants are notified of interview date and time.
+December 16: All applications notified of the status of their application.
+Selected applicants are notified of interview date and time.

-Late January and early February: Interviews for selected applicants held in New England, the Midwest, and on the West Coast.
-Precise date(s) and location(s) TBA.
+January 24-28: Interviews for selected applicants held on the West Coast.
+Precise dates and locations TBA.

 GENERAL INFORMATION AND ADVICE